qwiklabs-org/horizon-sdv/workloads/android/pipelines/environment/delete_cf_vm_instance/README.md

 During developing the Android workload and test workflow/pipelines, sometimes it may be necessary to delete VM instances created for Cuttlefish related test jobs that may have been left in place.

 This is not intended for everyday usage, simply a tool when developing tests to ensure that resources can be removed if errors occur during development.

+## Prerequisites<a name="prerequisites"></a>

+One-time setup requirements.

+- Before running this pipeline job, ensure that the following template has been created by running the corresponding job:
+  - Docker image template: ``Android Workflows/Environment/Docker Image Template`

 ## Environment Variables/Parameters <a name="environment-variables"></a>